20 EXPERT STAGING TIPS FOR A QUICK SALE AND TOP DOLLAR

 I’m a dog lover, but it’s a turn-off when my pet-loving clients leave their home smelly when I bring prospective buyers through.
 Get your furniture steam cleaned and be vigilant about vacuuming and washing your pet’s bedding.
 Don’t leave your pet at home alone when you have potential buyers coming through.

 When considering the importance of staging a home, there’s something we who live in Santa Barbara have in common: we all love our Santa Barbara indoor-outdoor lifestyle.
 So why not show it off?
 Open your windows, let the sunshine in, hang a hammock in your backyard.
 There’s so much to love about living here, so go ahead and show it off.

 Whatever features you have in your backyard, whether it’s a fountain or an outdoor kitchen like the one featured in the image above from my Cape-Cod listing, show it off.
 You want prospective buyers to see themselves enjoying the space

 I said season, not holiday.
 You don’t want to put up lots of holiday decorations, but you do want to celebrate the season.
 In the spring and summer, make sure your garden is in beautiful shape and that your pool and fire pit are both clean.
 In the fall and winter, build a fire in the fireplace and have some hot apple cider simmering on your stove.

 When it comes to paint colors, go with rich mid-tone neutrals.
 Make sure everything looks pulled together, even your throw pillows.

 Considering a move?
-I hope these staging tips help you get started if you’re staging a home for sale.
+I hope these tips help you understand the importance of staging a home, and help you get started if you’re selling.
 If you list your home with me, I can put my professional stager to work making your home look Pinterest-ready.
 Just give me a call at (805) 886-9378 or email me at Cristal@montecito-estate.com.
 We can tour any of these homes for sale while we’re staging and selling your property.